 The Bank has implemented the International Financial Institutions' cross-debarment agreement by which it will apply the sanctions of the other institutions and have its sanctions applied by these institutions.
 A key step in this process has been the appointment of a Sanctions Commissioner, an Alternate Sanctions Commissioner and the members of the Sanctions Appeals Board.

-Finally, the Bank is collaborating with the Organization of Economic Cooperation and Development (OECD) in an ongoing initiative to support business integrity and anti-bribery efforts in its regional member countries.
+Finally, the Bank is collaborating with the OECD in an ongoing initiative to support business integrity and anti-bribery efforts in its Regional Member Countries.

 Performance Management and Monitoring